Teach in a U.S. School

 Teaching salaries and living expenses in the United States Teachers on this BridgeUSA program receive a full-time salary from the host school which enables the participant to pay for living expenses in the U.S. The expenses anticipated include, but are not limited to: housing, food, and leasing or purchasing a car.
 Teaching salaries and living expenses in the U.S. vary based on a number of factors such as years of teaching experience, location, family size, and lifestyle choices.

-*Salary Tax Withholding: while being placed in a USA school you will need to account for three different categories of taxes:
+*Salary Tax Withholding: while being placed in a USA school you will need to account for three different categories of taxes as well as several possible deductions from your pay:

-*Tax information is subject to change and you will need to check the IRS website for the most up-to-date filing information.
+*All tax information is subject to change and highly dependent on location, income, elective deductions, and personal financial circumstances.
+Participants will need to check the IRS and state government websites for the most up-to-date tax and filing information.

 It is important that you plan carefully for all expenses prior to coming to the U.S.